 navigate elsewhere>> index what the work can do thinking-through-practice questions iterative proposals drift

-In studying how the city comes to matter through everyday spatial practices, I want to foreground tensions between the directness of experience and the broader underlying politics that structure landscapes of encounter.
+In studying how the city comes to matter through everyday spatial practices, I want to foreground tensions between the directness of experience and the broader underlying politics that compose landscapes of encounter.
 I turn to the "urban everyday" as a diffractive apparatus for investigating the infra/structural as it articulates in mundane events, encounters, and arts of inhabitation.
 Taking neither "urban" nor "everyday" for granted, I seek instead to think them through one another towards an understanding of their organization of a scale analytic.
-The list that follows will ground me in different approaches to urban theory, practice, and praxis.
-Sublist 1.1 concerns urban theories and how they configure this thing we call the city.
-My intention is for these readings to ground my exploration of cities, urban infrastructure, and wayfinding within the disciplinary context of Geography.
-Sublist 1.2 attends to the specificities of place in research and what it means to produce situated urban knowledges.
-Finally, Sublist 1.3 centers urban navigations, unruly practices of inhabitation, and the right to the (posthuman) city.

 • What does it mean to generate situated knowledges of (and from within and as part of) the city?
 Refiguring David Hugill's call for geographers to examine the "'urban' implications of colonial practice" (2017, 2), what are the colonial implications of my urban practices as a settler in Vancouver?

-• If theory is emplaced, to what extent are theories locally adaptable elsewhere?
-In other words, what of "the local" transcends the particularity of place?
-Or, what can context give us and what is generalizable, abstractable?
+• If theory is emplaced, to what extent is theory locally adaptable elsewhere?
 What's unifying and what's divergent about urban praxis from place to place?

 • How might we hold together different—incommensurable, even—framings of the city?
 Which concepts, theories, practices, methodologies, and ethics might aid in this endeavor?

-1.1 Configuring the city: urban theory, matters of scale, and the production of space (5 books, 6 articles)
+1.1 Configuring the city: urban theory, matters of scale, and the production of space (7 books, 7 articles, 1 chapter)

 1. Amin, Ash, and N. J. Thrift.
 2017.
 Seeing like a City.
 Polity Press.